haiku/infrastructure/docs/ipfs/ipfs-gateway.md

 # Setting up a public IPFS Gateway

-A quick run down of the steps needed to setup a gateway
+A quick run down of the steps needed to setup a public IPFS gateway which only serves Haiku software / repositories.

 ## Requirements